-Elon Musk’s EV manufacturing firm is also scaling up its production capacity of electric chargers.
-The construction of its supercharger plant in Shanghai will help Tesla move into the charging as well as vehicle manufacturing sector and to benefit from synergies between the two operations.
-Once operational, the Shanghai facility will be able to produce 10,000 superchargers per year
+Elon Musk's EV manufacturing firm is also scaling up its production capacity of electric chargers.
+The construction of its supercharger plant in Shanghai helped Tesla move into the charging as well as the vehicle manufacturing sector and benefit from synergies between the two operations.
+The Shanghai facility is able to produce 10,000 superchargers per year.

 Why Invest in Electric Vehicle Charging Stocks Now?

-The shakedown in tech stock valuations in January 2022 offers investors who have been suffering from FOMO a chance to get on board with the new schemes, and as the historical performance of the Nasdaq index proves, such dips are few and far between.
+The shakedown in tech stock valuations offers investors who have been suffering from FOMO a chance to get on board with the new schemes, and as the historical performance of the Nasdaq index proves, such dips are few and far between.

 Finding the right electric vehicle charging stock to invest in is the first part of the process, but there is also a need to find a trusted broker.